Get

 In Conclusion

-Dogs can eat smoked salmon but they shouldn’t.
+Dogs can eat smoked salmon, but they really shouldn’t.
 Smoked salmon contains high salt levels and harmful seasonings and may even contain parasites and bacteria that could harm your dog’s health.
 If you want to include salmon in your dog’s diet, ensure that it is fresh, well-cooked, and bone-free.

 Also, try to determine a suitable salmon portion size based on your dog’s size and weight, or consult your veterinarian for their opinion.